git worktree manager · v0.10.0

 • grove cd [name|index]Print path to cd into; fuzzy picker without args

-• grove listTable of worktrees with status, port, and index; --json, --plain
+• grove listTable of worktrees with status, detached mode, port, note, and index; --json, --plain

 03